kanggunh/League-Of-Legends-Roles/README.md

 **'damagetakenperminute':** usually top-laners can take the most damage, resulting in higher damage taken per minute, and bot-laners usually take significant less

+### Modeling Pipeline
+We kept the two features from the baseline model binarized.
+Then we chose to binarize two more features, 'earned gpm' and 'visionscore'.
+These two was specifcally binarized so that it accounts for different stats that are more relevent to the roles we want to predict.
+The rest of the features were passed as is.

+For this final model, we wanted to figure out the best hyperparameters of this model.
+We used GridSearchCV from sklearn to do this.
+Our hyperparameters were the threshold of each individual Binarizer,'max_depth' of the decision tree, and 'criterion' of the decision tree.
+We found it taking too long if we put lot of values in this grid search since we have 6 hyperparameters and 5 folds to go through.
+In order to address this time issue, we chose the list values for threshold based on the mean of each feature.
+We experimented in increments to allow GridSearch to run on our jupyter notebook within a reasonable amount of time.

+This resulted in the following hyperparameter.

 ---
 ## Fairness Analysis
+For our fairness analysis, we decided to look at 'monsterkills'.
+We manually created these groups by binarizing the 'monsterkills' columns in our dataset, using the Binarizer transformer with a threshold of 100.

+The two groups are the following:
+- "monster-killer", player who has more than 100 'monsterkills'
+- "non-monster-kills", plater who has less than or equal to 100 'monsterkills'

+For our evaluation, we will choose accuracy since the number of roles are equal to one another like mentioned previously.

+Now, we wil perform a permutation test to see if the difference in accuracy is significant.

+- Null Hypothesis: The classifier's accuracy is the same for both monster-killer and non-monster-killer, and any differences are due to chance.

+- Alternative Hypothesis: The classifier's accuracy is higher for players who are monster-killer.

+- Test statistic: Difference in accuracy (monster-killer minus non-monster-killer)

+- Significance level: 0.01

+The resulting p-value of 0.0 is less than the significance leven of 0.01.
+Therefore, we reject the null hypothesis.

 ---